The Best Hop Varieties To Grow Yourself

-Hops are the flowers that are grown on the female plant’s bines.
+Hops (humulus lupulus) are the flowers that are grown on the female plant’s bines.
 They resemble little green pine cones and can be dried or used fresh in brewing beer.
+Hop plants are a perennial climber, which means that if you decide to grown your own hops, you’ll need to buy or build a trellis.

 In order to grow hops yourself, you will need to purchase or find a rhizome of that particular plant.
 Rhizomes are parts of the root system of a plant that will allow you to restart a new plant.

-In the past we looked at the process to grow your own hops at home.
+In the past, we looked at the process to grow your own hops at home.
 We discussed the best soil type, optimum sunlight levels and the perfect time of year to plant the rhizomes.
-What we didn’t talk about are the best varieties to grow yourself.
+Growing your own hops is not only rewarding, but cost effective… if you do it right.

 What You Cannot Grow